jonas089/celestia-zk-da/README.md

 - Celestia provides economic security through staking
 - Merkle proofs are cryptographically binding

+#### Quantum Resistance: Future-Proof Security

+**This project is quantum-resistant.
+Most blockchain systems are not.**

+SP1 uses **STARK** (Scalable Transparent ARgument of Knowledge) cryptography, which relies on hash functions and information-theoretic security.
+Hash-based cryptography is believed to be secure against quantum computer attacks.

+In contrast, **Groth16** and similar SNARK proof systems (used by most blockchain ZK applications) depend on **elliptic curve pairings** and the discrete logarithm problem.
+These cryptographic primitives are **vulnerable to Shor's algorithm** running on sufficiently powerful quantum computers.

+**What this means:**
+- **This system**: Proofs remain secure even if quantum computers become practical
+- **Groth16-based systems**: Will require migration to quantum-resistant cryptography
+- **Most blockchains**: Current signature schemes (ECDSA, EdDSA) are quantum-vulnerable

+For financial institutions planning 10-20 year infrastructure lifecycles, quantum resistance is not just a theoretical concern—it's a practical requirement.
+This architecture is designed to remain secure through the quantum transition.

 ### Performance
 - Proof generation: Parallelizable across machines
 - Celestia publication: Sub-second finality